Boku wa Imōto ni Koi o Suru: Manga

 Written and illustrated by Kotomi Aoki, Boku wa Imōto ni Koi o Suru was originally serialized in Japan in Shōjo Comic.
 The individual chapters were collected and published in ten tankōbon volumes by Shogakukan, with the first volume released May 26, 2003, and the last volume published on August 26, 2008.
 The series is licensed for regional language releases in France by Soleil Productions under the English title Secret Sweetheart, in Spain by Editorial Ivrea, and in Taiwan by Ever Glory Publishing.
 The original volumes were also imported to the United States and sold as is by Borders and Waldenbooks bookstores in early 2005.
 In March 2008, to celebrate its 40th anniversary, Shōjo Comic posted free chapters of Boku wa Imōto ni Koi o Suru on its website, along with a new side story.

 A spin-off series, Boku no Hatsukoi o Kimi ni Sasagu (僕の初恋をキミに捧ぐ), began serialization in Shōjo Comic simultaneously in 2005.
 Focusing on Yori's upperclassmen Takuma Kakinouchi and his childhood sweetheart Mayu Taneda, the series ran until mid-2008.
-Shogakukan published the individual chapters across twelve tankōbon volumes, with the first released December 20, 2005, and the last on August 26, 2008.
+Shogakukan published the individual chapters across twelve tankōbon volumes, with the first released on December 20, 2005, and the last on August 26, 2008.